speced/bikeshed/bikeshed/widlparser/README.md

 The name of the construct and all of its parents in path form, e.g.: 'Interface/methodName(argument)/argument'.

+**Construct.methodName**

+For 'method' Constructs, contains the normalized method name, otherwise None.

+**Construct.methodNames**

+For 'method' Constructs, contains the list of all possible normalized method names, otherwise None.
+Methods have multiple possible normalized names if they contain optional arguments or are variadic.

 **Construct.normalName**

 For 'method' Constructs, contains the normalized method name, otherwise the name of the construct.